canonical-web-and-design/tutorials.ubuntu.com/examples/guidelines-snap-tutorials.md

 # Ubuntu tutorial guidelines
 ```

-Tutorial title should be kept short (5 words as a guide) so as not to break design.
-Do make the titles concise, but specific where possible - e.g. "Create a bootable USB stick on Windows 10"
+Tutorial title should be kept short (5 words as a guide) to not break the design.
+Try to make the titles concise but also specific where possible, e.g. "Create a bootable USB stick on Windows 10"

 ### Steps